dwavesystems/dwave-ocean-sdk/docs/quantum_research/solver_properties_all.rst

     research QPUs.
 Not all accounts have access to such research quantum computers.

-.. |research_property_note2| replace:: Also not that this is a parameter that
+.. |research_property_note2| replace:: Also note that this is a parameter that
     functions as a property.
 For convenience, you can instead use the utility functions described in the
     :ref:`qpu_experimental_research_utilities` section.